QDucasse/IssuuTracker/README.md

 and we highly recommend to do so as well.
 However, whether or not you are in a virtual environment, the installation proceeds as follows:

-* For downloading and installing a standalone executable:
+* To download and install a standalone executable:
 The standalone executable can be found in the `dist/` folder and be used using the `--help` flag

-* For downloading and installing the source code of the project:
+* To download and install the source code of the project:

   ```bash
     $ cd <directory you want to install to>
     $ git clone https://github.com/QDucasse/IssuuTracker
     $ python setup.py install
   ```
-* For downloading and installing the source code of the project in a new virtual environment:
+* To download and install the source code of the project in a new virtual environment:

   *Download of the source code & Creation of the virtual environment*
   ```bash